tungpatrick/ellognea-ptung-mental-health/milestone4_writeup.md

 ![Filters After](img/Filters-after.PNG)

 Lastly, we worked on two bugs.
 We've realized that we have the following error when no data is selected: "An error has occurred.
 Check your logs or contact the app author for clarification".
 We were unable to provide a solution to the error given the time constraint, but to compensate, we changed the error message to "Please select a country or age group".
-However, upon starting the app, when transitioning between tabs, the error still exists
+However, upon starting the app, when transitioning between tabs, the error still exists.

 In addition, when the last two age groups (61-70 and 71-80) were selected, the x-scale of all graphs were losing their labels to a continuous scale (0.4 to 1.6 for example).
-From our understanding, this was because these age groups have few observations (3 and 1, respectively).
+We understand that this was because these age groups have few observations (3 and 1, respectively).
 We fixed the bug by combining them into a single age group 61-80.

 **Before**